 Keng-Chi Chang

-My recent works have been published in the Proceedings of the National Academy of Sciences, PLOS One, Journal of Communication, and Journal of Quantitative Description: Digital Media.
+My dissertation research has been funded by NSF/APSA and the Rapoport Family Foundation.
+My recent works have been published in the Proceedings of the National Academy of Sciences, Journal of Communication, PLOS One, and Journal of Quantitative Description: Digital Media, as well as peer-reviewed Computer Science conferences.

 Interests